kwallace3/Battleship/ProgressUpdates (3).md

 ### Any bloacking issues/challenges need to be addessed?
 * Debugging is taking more time than anticipated

+## Week 5 (April 8 - April 12)

+### What did your team do last week?
+* Tried to figure out some errors to connect client and server

+### Any blocking issues/challenges need to be addessed?
+* Connecthing two clients and send data are more difficult than acticipated

 Katrina Wallace<br/>
 Jungeun Lee<br/>
 Qiuyu Chen<br/>